unicef-drp/GeoSight-OS-Documentation/src/user/guide/creating-styles.md

 If appropriate, users may set this for their color rules.

+- Catagories are managed via a code list which is specified as codes of value being used.
+The codes exist in brackets.

+        Example: Male (m), the value that expected for indicator is 'm'.

+- Codelists can be managed by super-admins.

+_**Please contact GeoSight administrator(s) if you need to create a new codelist or add a new value to the existing codelist.**_

 ### Color

 The interior color of the administrative polygon (including when using the compare layers tool).
 This color will also be what is next to the label/name in the legend.